 For instance, companies might segment their B2B markets by vertical industry, the size of the company, number of purchases, etc. Similarly, they might segment B2C customers by age, gender, profit bands, etc. The underlying logic is that these classification schemes will identify segments that react uniformly to new products or services.
 Unfortunately, that logic doesn’t hold.

 When applied to new-product development, traditional segmentation leads managers to non-existing segments.
 These groupings are not homogeneous.
 They don’t share any similarity about how participants value new products or services.
-They are meaningless.
+Age, gender, geography, vertical affiliation, etc. are meaningless descriptors.
 Consequently, traditional segmentation schemes can be misleading when applied to new-product development, as they lend zero predictability of market success of the new product or service.

 OUTCOME BASED SEGMENTATION

-The second approach we look at is outcome-based segmentation.
-The method is based on Anthony Ulwick’s seminal work on Outcome-Driven Innovation.
-Briefly, the logic is that customers buy products and services to achieve the desired outcome.
-For instance, a customer who buys a saw is really interested in the ability to make a cut and not the saw.
-In this case, making a cut is the desired outcome and the saw is a means to an end.
+A better approach is outcome-based segmentation.
+The logic is that customers buy products and services to achieve a desired outcome.
+For instance, a customer who buys a saw is really interested in the ability to make a cut and not the saw – in which case, making a cut is the desired outcome and the saw is a means to an end.
 In fact, if customers could make cuts without a saw, they would never consider buying a saw in the first place.

-Outcome-based segmentation enables managers to segment customers for what truly interests them, i.e. the outcomes they are looking to achieve when purchasing a specific product or service.
-For instance, customers who buy a circular saw may evaluate outcomes for different reasons.
+Back to our example, customers who buy a circular saw may evaluate outcomes for different reasons.
 Some may be looking for speed because they need to get through a job fast.
 Others may be looking to make the perfect cut because they are perfectionist in their work.
 Outcome-based segmentation enables companies to define segments at this level and refine products accordingly.
+Its applications are extremely valuable.

-With outcome-based segmentation in place, executive management can take confidence that new product development is not an isolated affair but can be steeped in market knowledge about the attractiveness of the new product to customers.
+With it, executive managers can take confidence that new product development is not an isolated affair but can be steeped in market knowledge that is statistically significant about the attractiveness of the new product to customers.

 With this information, managers can identify unique opportunities in the marketplace, make effective pricing decisions, determine the best way to enter an existing market, and discover segments of high potential growth.